Australia's Cardinal Pell sued for alleged child abuse in 1970s

 His lawyer did not return telephone calls or emails from Reuters asking for comment.

-Pell is due to be sentenced on March 13 on four charges of indecent acts involving two 13-year-old boys and one charge of sexual assault on one of the boys.
+Pell is the most senior Catholic priest to have been convicted on child sex offences.
+He is due to be sentenced on March 13 on four charges of indecent acts involving two 13-year-old boys and one charge of sexual assault on one of the boys.
 Each charge faces a maximum of 10 years in jail.

+Pell has maintained his innocence on all the charges and is seeking to appeal his conviction.
+A hearing on the application to appeal has been set for June 5 and 6.

+Victoria state’s attorney-general’s office, the Trustees of the Sisters of Nazareth, and Child and Family Services Ballarat were not immediately available for comment.